reillychase/FusionPBX-Install-Guide-Debian/README.md

     30 2 * * 1 /etc/fusionpbx/renew-letsencrypt.sh

-# IMPORTANT: Allow HTTP requests without rewriting to HTTPS if dir = provision or fw
+# [OLD - This is done automatically by Fusion - Allow HTTP requests without rewriting to HTTPS if dir = provision or fw]

 nano /etc/nginx/sites-enabled/fusionpbx